redis/redis-doc/commands/ssubscribe.md

 Subscribes the client to the specified shard channels.

 In a Redis cluster, shard channels are assigned to slots by the same algorithm used to assign keys to slots.
 Client(s) can subscribe to a node covering a slot (primary/replica) to receive the messages published.

+For more information about sharded pubsub, see [Sharded Pubsub](topics/pubsub#sharded-pubsub).

 ## Example